Cost to Demolish a House

 Building Regulations & Planning Permission for House Demolition

-If your house is a listed building or you live in a conservation area, you will need to get planning permission before this work can be completed.
-If you are at all in doubt about whether or not you’ll need planning permission, it’s important to get in touch with your local authority for some advice.
+If you are at all in doubt about whether or not you’ll need planning permission, it’s important to get in touch with your local authority for advice.

 Types of House Demolition

-There are many different types of property demolitions.
-Below, we will go over the various types of demolition and what each type involves.
+Not all demolitions are the same.
+The method chosen depends on the property, materials and the goal of the project.
+Below, we will cover the various types of demolition and what each type involves.

 home demolition